 In my experience, Runway is ideal if you want full control over video composition and need a tool that can handle complex, cinematic projects without compromise.
 The combination of Gen-4 quality and over 30 editing tools makes it one of the most versatile Sora 2 alternatives available today.

-Cons: Feature set is still expanding, and availability may vary by region.
+Cons: Feature rollout and availability may still vary by region and platform integration.

 HeyGen focuses on creating videos with AI avatars, making it ideal for corporate training, explainer content, or sales presentations.
 In my experience, I cloned my own voice and produced a polished corporate presentation in under 10 minutes, with realistic avatar movements and clear lip-syncing.
 The platform supports over 1,000 avatars and videos in more than 175 languages, which is perfect for global teams or multilingual content.